PLAST-Community/PLAST/README.md

 - Semantic database / repository that can be queried by other tools
 - Retrieving of individual patterns and building of sequences
 - Discussion of patterns individually and in sequence and tracks of discussions
-- Orientation (using engagement logics, angles of approach)
+- Orientation (using engagement logics, angles of approach), queries etc
 - ...

 ##### Possible tools